-CRITERIA DESCRIPTION CONTRACTUAL INSTRUMENTS MUST: 1.
-Convey GHG Convey the direct GHG emission rate attribute associated with produced electricity. information 2.
-Prevent double Be the only instrument that carries the GHG emission rate attribute claim associated with counting that quantity of electricity generation.
-Clear and explicit ownership must be demonstrated by either third-party verification that includes a chain of custody audit, or documentation of permanent retirement in an electronic tracking system in a dedicated, named retirement subaccount for a particular TCR reporting year. " Be distinct from offsets.
+CRITERIA DESCRIPTION Contractual instru Contractual instruments must: 1.
+Convey GHG information " Convey the direct GHG emission rate attribute associated with produced electricity.
+2. Prevent double counting Be the only instrument that carries the GHG emission rate attribute claim associat with that quantity of electricity generation.
+Clear and explicit ownership must be demonstrated by either third-party verification that includes a chain of custody au or documentation of permanent retirement in an electronic tracking system in a dedicated, named retirement subaccount for a particular TCR reporting year. " Be distinct from offsets.
 A MWh generated by a renewable energy project and claimed as an offset cannot also be claimed as a contractual instrument (e.g., REC).
 3. Be retired " Be tracked, redeemed, retired, or canceled by or on behalf of the reporting organization.
-4. Be of recent " Have been generated within a period of six months before the reporting year to up to three vintage months after the reporting year.
-5. Be sourced " Be sourced from the same market in which the reporting organization's electricity consuming from same market operations are located and to which the instrument is applied.
-Market boundaries are as operations assumed to match national boundaries, except where international grids are closely tied.
-UTILITY-SPECIFIC EMISSION FACTORS MUST BE: 6.
-Calculated " Calculated based on contractually-delivered electricity, incorporating RECs or other based on instruments sourced and retired on behalf of customers. delivered electricity DIRECT LINE GENERATION OR ORGANIZATIONS CONSUMING ON-SITE GENERATION MUST: 7.
-Convey GHG " Ensure that all emission claims are transferred to the reporting organization only. claims to the organization ALL CONTRACTUAL INSTRUMENTS MUST OPERATE IN MARKETS WITH A: 8.
+4. Be of recent vintage " Have been generated within a period of six months before the reporting year to up to three months after the reporting year.
+5. Be sourced from same market as operations Be sourced from the same market in which the reporting organization's electricity consuming operations are located and to which the instrument is applied.
+Market boundaries are assumed to match national boundaries, except where international grids are closely tied.
+Utility-specific em ission factors must be: 6.
+Calculated based on delivered electricity " Calculated based on contractually-delivered electricity, incorporating RECs or other instruments sourced and retired on behalf of customers.
+Direct line genera tion or organizations consuming on-site generation must: 7.
+Convey GHG claims to the organization " Ensure that all emission claims are transferred to the reporting organization only.
+All contractual ins All contractual instruments must operate in markets with a: 8.
 Residual mix " Adjusted, residual mix emission factor characterizing the GHG intensity of unclaimed or publicly shared electricity.
 Organizations must disclose the lack of an available residual mix emission factor if one is not available.

-TCR Eligibility Criteria for Electricity
+TCR Eligibility Criteria for Electricity63